tituswhang/amber-prep-nsr-file-gen/README.md

 3. **Create** an AMBER parameter (topology) and coordinate file (using `tleap`).

 ### Usage

+**Note:** If you plan to provide a `.mol2` file as input, ensure it has been generated (e.g., via Gaussian or GAMESS) with the desired charges before running this script; it will skip the antechamber step and use your `.mol2` directly.

+### Usage
 1. Make the script executable (optional but recommended on Linux/macOS):
 ```
 chmod +x create_amber_files.py